 Jarran Reed is going to be an interesting free agent.
 His value was sky high last year at this time, after he notched 10.5 sacks.
 But then he was suspended for the first six games of this season, and he finished with just two sacks in 10 games and didn’t have nearly the impact he had in 2018.

-The Hawks will not want to pay him much, if they want to pay him at all.
-Maybe $8 million a year, max.
-Reed might have to take a one-year deal with some team to rebuild his value.
+The Hawks might be willing to pay him $8 million a year, and Reed might have to take a one-year deal (maybe for around $12 million) with some team to rebuild his value.
 It’s 50-50 whether he is back with the Hawks.

 Even if Reed stays, the Hawks have to add a couple new defensive tackles — a run stopper to replace Al Woods and another (perhaps through the draft).
 Poona Ford is the only starter they have right now, and he is purely a rotational guy.